 Even if you choose to include cover for private hospital accommodation as part of your plan, you should be aware that there is no guarantee of availability (of private beds) in the hospital.

-You should always be aware of the conditions of your cover and any restrictions that apply.
+You should always be aware of the conditions of your cover and any restrictions that apply, these will be outlined in your policy document.

 - Do I understand all the details of the policy?
 Read all of the small print.
 If you do not understand something, you should ask for an explanation.